Openscapes/quarto-website-tutorial/basic-workflows/jupyter.md

 You'll see that our new page shows up in our Preview, but by default the code is not executed.
 This is the Quarto default since your computations will likely become more complex and you will want to control when they are executed (or "run").

 Let's run a cell in our notebook by clicking the cursor in a code block and clicking the sideways "play" triangle to run the selected cells (and advance to the next cell).
-This code produces a plot, and when the code is run, the plot shows up within my notebook.
-It will also display in our preview site.
+This code produces a plot.

+Since Quarto is still previewing our website and the `python-example.ipynb`, the plot also displays in the notebook after the code is run and the file is saved, as shown below.

 ![](images/jupyter-execute-cell.png){fig-align="center"}

-Another way to run code in a notebook, is to render it with Quarto.
+So, your normal workflow for creating and running code blocks in your Jupyter Notebook is the same one you'll use as Quarto displays the preview.

 ## Quarto render

-So far we have used Quarto to preview changes to our site.
-By default, Quarto does not execute code automatically but displays it nicely formatted for our site.
-Quarto can also run all the code if we tell it to - that is called rendering.
+So far we have used **Quarto preview** view our website as we develop it. **Quarto render** will build the html elements of the website that we can see when we preview.
+Rendering will format the markdown text and code nicely as a website (or however is indicated in the `_quarto.yml`).

+By default, Quarto render does not execute code.
+Since files can get big and complicated with code, Quarto does not execute code by default.
+It will never run .ipynb files unless you tell it to.

+##  If you would like it to specifically execute code in a Jupyter notebook, you can do so in Terminal.

 Our Terminal is still busy previewing our website, so let's open a new Terminal.